travelgate-connectors/.github/.github/pull_request_template.md

 - [ ] Confirm that the Penalty field and its attributes (type, currency, paymentType) are correctly interpreted and documented
 - [ ] Ensure that the penalty types (Nights, Percentage, Amount) are correctly applied and documented
 - [ ] Review the payment types (MerchantPay, LaterPay, CardBookingPay, CardCheckInPay, PayX) correctly configured and documented
-- [ ] Ensure that the changes do not adversely affect other cases
-- [ ] Ensure that the changes do not adversely affect other providers on the platform
+- [ ] Ensure that the changes do not adversely affect other cases or other providers on the platform

 ## Price Fields
 - [ ] Review the provider's documentation to ensure the currency code (currency) is correct and up-to-date